toshNaik/shelfhelp_dino/README.md

 ## DINO
 - DINO is a framework to train a self-supervised model to learn representations from images.
-- It consists of a student and teacher network.
+It employs a dual-network architecture, consisting of a student and a teacher network.
+Figure 2 shows the architecture of the model.
 - It employs a multi-crop strategy to train the model.
-Multiple views of the same image are created at different scales and passed to the student and teacher network.
+Multiple views of the same image are created at a 'global' and 'local' scale and passed to the student and teacher network.
 The student network learns to capture the global view of the image from the local views.
 - The parameters of the teacher network are updated using the exponential moving average of the student network.
 - The loss is cross-entropy of the embeddings predicted by the student and the teacher network.
 This is used to update the parameters of the student network.
-- Figure 2 shows the architecture of the model.

 <center>
 <figure>